 - During this process you will authorise RGL Management, through the terms of a Claims Management Agreement, to manage the analysis of your claim and any subsequent litigation on your behalf.

-- RGL Management’s legal team will begin working up individual cases now, including the taking of formal witness statements, and taking certain legal steps with a view to issuing Court proceedings in 2018.
+- RGL Management’s legal team will begin working up individual cases now, including the taking of formal witness statements, and taking certain legal steps with a view to issuing Court proceedings the early part of 2019.

 - The exact process of how a significant body of cases will be dealt with by the Court will not be known until a Judge considers the relevant case management issues.
 However, we anticipate some form of group representative action, whereby a relatively small number of cases, representing the full range of repeating factual patterns of the Bank’s culpable behaviour, will initially be progressed to trial.
 The Court’s findings of liability would then be rolled out, in a binding fashion, against the Bank, with respect to similar factual situations in the large number of cases standing behind the representative ones.